Amber Fiser

-Amber Fiser is an American, former collegiate All-American, softball pitcher.
+Amber Fiser is an American professional softball pitcher for the Oklahoma City Spark.
+She played college softball at Minnesota.

 Career

 Fiser attended Benton Community High School.
 She later attended the University of Minnesota, where she was a starting pitcher for the Minnesota Golden Gophers softball team in the Big Ten Conference.
 She is a two-time first team conference honoree and was named Big Ten Pitcher of the Year in 2019.